femhub/femhub-distribution/doc/src/fipy/tutorial-1.rst

 The source of this example is the FiPy official `site <http://www.ctcms.nist.gov/fipy/>`_, where you can view the details.

-Let us take one of the FiPy examples here to learn how we can use it in the FEMhub lab.
+Let us take one of the FiPy examples here to learn how we can use it in NCLab.

 Example mesh20x20
 -----------------------